hipay/hipay-docs/platform-hipay-fullservice/overview/1-intro.md

 The device fingerprint identifies devices through information collected by a client run on an end user’s computer.
 This client generates a black box that contains all device information available.

-Web applications obtain device information by sourcing dynamically generated JavaScript from HiPay TPP.
+Web applications obtain device information by sourcing dynamically generated JavaScript from HiPay Fullservice.
 The JavaScript determines what information is available and generates a black box from all available sources.

 A black box will typically: